ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/aspnetcore.md

 }
 ```

-The executer will write the results to the stream as soon as they are available.
+By default the GraphQL server will use the incremental delivery over HTTP specification to write the results to the stream as soon as they are available.
 This means that depending on your client implementation you can start using the results as they appear in order.

-By default, we are serializing the result as a JSON array, but you can change the format to make it work better with your client implementation.
+> More about batching can be found [here](batching).

-More about batching can be found [here](/docs/hotchocolate/v10/execution-engine/batching).
+You can change the btachin

 # WebSocket Support